owldance/hootNAS/documentation/getstarted.md

     Make sure to log in/out to make the variable available system wide.

-3. Check the script [getting-started.sh](./getting-started.sh) first, then run it to prepare your local development environment.
+3. Check the script [getstarted.sh](/scripts/getstarted.sh) first, then run it to prepare your local development environment.
 This will install the required dependencies e.g. node.js, npm packages, debian packages, etc. it will also set optional environment variables.

     ```bash
-    $ sudo $HOOT_REPO/getting-started.sh
+    $ sudo $HOOT_REPO/scripts/getstarted.sh
     ```

     Then log in/out to make the variables available system wide.

-## Start developing hootNAS with Vue 3 in Vite
+## Spin up and configure a hootNAS instance

+Development on your local machine is done by running the webserver on your local machine, which then makes system calls via SSH to a running hootNAS instance.

 1. Create a hootNAS ISO image following [this guide](/hoot-os/README.md), or just download